kylermintah/CalorieLifeCam/README.md

 ![Image](docs/PCB123.PNG)

-We did not have much time to review it as we were behind schedule troubleshooting camera functionality as it was.
+We did not have much time to review it as we were already behind schedule due to days of troubleshooting camera functionality.
 Had we had more time, we would have added a VCC and GND layer with vias leading to each to simplify our routing.
-We would have also would have liked to implement a more stringent design rule check.
+We also would have liked to implement a more stringent design rule check.
 We felt our routes may have been too close together and too thin.

 ![Image](docs/SchematicSmaller.PNG)